Santa Ana River: Watershed

 The Santa Ana River watershed shares boundaries with many adjacent river basins.
 In the northwest is the San Gabriel River, which empties into the Pacific at Long Beach.
 In Orange County, the San Diego Creek, Aliso Creek, and San Juan Creek watersheds border the Santa Ana watershed on the south.
 Further south, in San Diego County, the watershed is bordered by those of San Mateo Creek, the Santa Margarita River, and the San Luis Rey River.
-On the east the watershed shares borders with those of the Whitewater River and the Coachella Valley, flowing into the Salton Sea, and on the north with the Mojave River, which flows into the endorheic basin of the Mojave Desert.
+On the east, the watershed shares borders with those of the Whitewater River and the Coachella Valley, flowing into the Salton Sea, and on the north with the Mojave River, which flows into the endorheic basin of the Mojave Desert.

-In Orange County, the river flows across a vast, gently sloping alluvial fan created from its own sediments therefor its drainage basin is extremely narrow because the surrounding land slopes away from the river bed.
-In its natural state the river would frequently change course into one of many intermittent channels that fan out across the plain.
-Today, these auxiliary river-beds have been artificially disconnected from the Santa Ana River and converted into flood control channels, including the Talbert and Huntington Beach channels, which empty into the Pacific very near the mouth of the Santa Ana River.
-The combined Talbert-Huntington Beach watershed drains 21.4 sqmi of mostly suburbanized land.
+In Orange County, the river flows across a vast, gently sloping alluvial fan created from its own sediments; therefore, its drainage basin is extremely narrow because the surrounding land slopes away from the river bed.
+In its natural state, the river would frequently change course into one of many intermittent channels that fan out across the plain.
+Today, these auxiliary river beds have been artificially disconnected from the Santa Ana River and converted into flood control channels, including the Talbert and Huntington Beach channels, which empty into the Pacific Ocean very near the mouth of the Santa Ana River.
+The combined Talbert-Huntington Beach watershed drains 21.4 mi2 of mostly suburbanized land.
 The river originally had many different outlets to the Pacific, one of which even extended as far north as the San Gabriel River.
-The original mouth of the river was located at Newport Bay, which drained into the Pacific Ocean, at what is today the entrance to Newport Harbor.
+The original mouth of the river was located at Newport Bay, which drained into the Pacific Ocean at what is today the entrance to Newport Harbor.
 Based on a U.S. Coastal Survey from 1878, Newport Bay was predominantly a river estuary with few open channels.
-The river flowed into the bay bringing with it heavy silt and making boating difficult.
+The river flowed into the bay, bringing with it heavy silt and making boating difficult.
 To eventually create Newport Harbor, sand deposited by the Santa Ana River had to be constantly dredged away.
 In 1920, the Bitter Point Dam was built to divert the river away from the bay and on its current course to the ocean at Huntington Beach.
 Stone jetties were built to form the new river mouth.
-All of the Islands in Newport Harbor are the product of dredging and man made forming from the sands and silt deposited over time by the Santa Ana River.
+All of the islands in Newport Harbor are the product of dredging and man-made forming from the sands and silt deposited over time by the Santa Ana River.